 College Savings Options

-In the past few years, student loan debt has become a hot topic as the average debt per student continues to climb to all new highs.
-According to the credit reporting agency Experian, the average amount of student loan debt per borrower in 2019 is $35,359.
+In the past few years, student loan debt has become a hot topic as the average debt per student continues to climb to all-new highs.
+According to the credit reporting agency Experian, the average student loan debt per borrower in 2019 was $35,359.
 Additionally, 10.8% ($152 billion) of the total student loan debt ($1.41 trillion) is at least 90 days past due or in default.
 Given these statistics, I’m not surprised so many parents regularly ask me questions about education planning.
-The most common questions are “how much do I need to save for college?” and “which accounts should I be using?”.
-This article will focus on the second part of that question by discussing the college savings accounts available and the advantages and disadvantages of each type.
+The most common questions are “How much do I need to save for college?” and “Which accounts should I use?”.
+This article will focus on the second part of that question, discussing the college savings accounts available and the advantages and disadvantages of each type.

-Before we dive into the specific types of college savings accounts, let’s briefly address the question, “how much do I need to save?”.
-The amount needed is dependent on a few variables such as the child’s age, the amount saved to date, outside contributions (inheritance, monetary gifts etc.), and whether the money is intended only for college expenses or private schooling for K-12.
+Before we dive into the specific types of college savings accounts, let’s briefly address the question, “How much do I need to save?”.
+The amount needed depends on a few variables, such as the child’s age, the amount saved to date, outside contributions (inheritance, monetary gifts, etc.), and whether the money is intended only for college expenses or private schooling for K-12.
 The required monthly or annual contributions are then calculated using compounding interest.
-My May 2019 article discusses the effect of compounding interest and the article includes a table of projected growth over various time frames given different monthly dollar amounts.
-Once the required contributions are determined, the next step is to determine which accounts will be used for education planning.
+My May 2019 article discusses the effect of compounding interest, and it includes a table of projected growth over various time frames, given the different monthly dollar amounts.
+Once the required contributions are determined, the next step is determining which accounts will be used for education planning.

 There are currently four main options for college savings:

-The remainder of this article will break down the advantages and disadvantages of each account type to help families make an informed decision as to which account best fits their educational savings goals.
+The remainder of this article will break down the advantages and disadvantages of each account type to help families make an informed decision about which account best suits their educational savings goals.

 Coverdell Education Savings Account (ESA)

-A Coverdell ESA is a custodial account managed by the parent or adult that is designated to pay qualified educational expenses for the beneficiary listed on the account.
-The Coverdell ESA allows an individual to contribute up to $2,000 after tax per beneficiary, per year.
+A Coverdell ESA is a custodial account managed by the parent or adult designated to pay qualified educational expenses for the beneficiary listed on the account.
+The Coverdell ESA allows an individual to contribute up to $2,000 per beneficiary per year after tax.
 Here are the advantages and disadvantages of a Coverdell ESA:

 Advantages